bashir-al-lazim/bashir-al-lazim/README.md

 <br>

 ## 💡 **What Drives Me?**
-My passion lies in back-end development, where I can optimize systems, manage data, and drive technological innovation.
-I’m especially enthusiastic about integrating advanced technologies like AI and ML into meaningful, impactful projects.
+While I excel in full-stack development, my true passion lies in back-end engineering.
+I’m interested to explore the integration of advanced technologies like AI and ML into meaningful projects.

-Motivated by curiosity and a desire to make a difference, I’m committed to continuous learning and professional growth.
-Since 2018, my journey in programming has been guided by a dedication to excellence, a deep love for problem-solving, and a vision of achieving both personal and professional success.
-Alhamdulillah!
+I’m motivated by curiosity, continuous learning, and solving complex problems.
+My journey into programming began in 2018, and since then, I’ve been actively honing my skills to achieve a successful career and a fulfilling life.

 <br>